tsl143/itsopensource/content/blog/clojure-introduction-features/index.md

 Clojure is a `general-purpose`, `dynamic`, `compiled`, and predominantly `functional programming language` from the Lisp family tree.
 It is completely dynamic, every feature supported by Clojure is supported during runtime.

 Clojure is designed based on LISP programming language and has compilers that make it run on both `Java` and `.Net` runtime environment.
-Before I go in the detailed description of Clojure, I want to discuss the LISP programming language.

-LISP is the second-oldest high-level programming language after Fortran.
-Having almost no syntax, machine-independent, macro-facility, and certain other features that help us to bend LISP to meet our design instead of doing it in any other way.
+LISP is the `second-oldest` high-level programming language after Fortran.
+Some features make LISP really likable:
+- almost no syntax
+- machine-independent
+- macro-facility

 ***For Ex: Perform mathematical expression (4+2) in LISP :***